-Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 22 CORE OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2 For the majori objective? ity of AUM within each a asset class, which of the followin g best describ es your primary stewar dship (4) Real estate risk-adjusted we seek to a overall portf caused by ir e our portfolio-level d returns.
-In doing so, address any risks to folio performance ndividual investees' to systematic y issues. ۲ investments In doing so, address any portfolio per individual in Maximise our individual stments' risk-adjusted returns. bing so, we do not seek to ress any risks to overall o folio performance caused by v idual investees' contribution to ematic sustainability issues.
-Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 28 PLUS OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2
+Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 22 CORE OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2 For the majority of AUM within each asset class, which of the following best describes your primary stewardship objective?
+(4) Real esta ate (A) Maximise our portfolio-level risk-adjusted returns.
+In doing so, we seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues.
+(B) Maximise our individual investments' risk-adjusted returns.
+In doing so, we do not seek to address any risks to overall o portfolio performance caused by individual investees' contribution to systematic sustainability issues.
+Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 25 PLUS OO 5, OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2 Rank the channels that are most important for your organisation in achieving its stewardship objectives. ☑ (A) Interna Select fror I resources, e.g. stewar n the list: dship team, inves tment team, ES SG team, or sta ff